-African American literary and artistic achievements are showcased in a new exhibition, “Destined to Be Known: The James Weldon Johnson Memorial Collection at 75,” at the Beinecke Rare Book & Manuscript Library at Yale University.
+African American literary and artistic achievements are showcased in a new exhibition, “Destined to Be Known: The James Weldon Johnson Memorial Collection at 75,” at the Beinecke Rare Book & Manuscript Library.
 The exhibition runs Sept.
-23 – Dec.
-10 in the library, 121 Wall St., which is always free and open to the public.
+23–Dec.
+10 in the library, 121 Wall St. It is free and open to the public.

 The exhibition marks the anniversary of the James Weldon Johnson (JWJ) Memorial Collection, founded in 1941 by Carl Van Vechten both as a memorial to Johnson, an architect of the Harlem Renaissance, and as a celebration of the broad accomplishments of African American writers and artists over time.
 Today, the JWJ Collection is a key archive of African American history and culture.